-What’s the Difference Between Acknowledgement to Country and Welcome to Country?
+What’s the Difference Between Acknowledgement of Country and Welcome to Country?

-I love how Scott Kneebone explains the difference in a kid-friendly way.
+We love how Scott Kneebone, a Bangerang man, explains the difference in a kid-friendly way:

 “A Welcome to Country is like you’re hosting a birthday: you do a welcome and say thank you for coming to my birthday.
 And an Acknowledgement of Country is like if you’re a guest at the birthday: you would say thank you for having me.”

 How to Write an Acknowledgement of Country with Kids